Pink: Common associations and popularity

-According to public opinion surveys in Europe and the United States, pink is the color most associated with charm, politeness, sensitivity, tenderness, sweetness, softness, childhood, the feminine, and the romantic.
-Although it did not have any strong negative associations in these surveys, few respondents chose pink as their favorite color.
-Pink was the favorite color of only two percent of respondents.
 There was a notable difference between men and women in regards to a preference for pink; three percent of women chose pink as their favorite color, compared with less than one percent of men.
 Many of the men surveyed were unable to even identify pink correctly, confusing it with mauve.
 Pink was also more popular with older people than younger.

 In Japan, pink is the color most commonly associated with springtime due to the blooming cherry blossoms.
 This is different from surveys in the United States and Europe where green is the color most associated with springtime.

 Pink in other languages

-In many languages, the word for the color pink is based on the name of the rose flower; like rose in French; roze in Dutch; rosa in German, Latin, Portuguese, Catalan, Spanish, Italian, Swedish and Norwegian (Nynorsk and Bokmål); rozovyy/розовый in Russian; różowy in Polish; ורוד (varód) in Hebrew; গোলাপি (golapi) in Bangla; and गुलाबी (gulābee) in Hindi.
+In many languages, the word for the color pink is based on the name of the rose flower; like rose in French; roze in Dutch; rosa in German, Latin, Portuguese, Catalan, Spanish, Italian, Swedish and Norwegian (Nynorsk and Bokmål); розовый (rozovyy) in Russian; różowy in Polish; ורוד (varód) in Hebrew; গোলাপি (golapi) in Bangla; and गुलाबी (gulābee) in Hindi.
 In English "rose", too, often refers to both the flower and the color.

 In Chinese, the color pink is named with a compound noun 粉紅色, meaning "powder red" where the powder refers to substances used for women's make-up.

 In Danish, Faroese and Finnish, the color pink is described as a lighter shade of red: lyserød in Danish, ljósareyður in Faroese and vaaleanpunainen in Finnish, all meaning "light red".
 Similarly, some Celtic languages use a term meaning "whitish red": gwynnrudh in Cornish, bándearg in Irish, bane-yiarg in Manx, bàn-dhearg in Scottish Gaelic (which also uses liath-dhearg "greyish/pale red" and pinc from English).
 In Icelandic, the color is called bleikur, originally meaning "pale".

 In the Japanese language, the traditional word for pink, momo-iro (ももいろ), takes its name from the peach blossom.
 There is a separate word for the color of the cherry blossom: sakura-iro.
 In recent times a word based on the English version, pinku (ピンク), has begun to be used.

 The Thai word for the color, ชมพู (chom-puu), derives ultimately from Sanskrit जम्बू (jambū) "rose apple".